 Monthly Plan Changes Report

-Texas Health and Human Services Commission – Enrollment Resolution Services (ERS) prepares and sends the Monthly Plan Changes report to the Program Support Unit (PSU) and the gaining MCOs.
+Texas Health and Human Services Commission (HHSC) Enrollment Resolution Services (ERS) prepares and sends the Monthly Plan Changes report to Program Support Unit (PSU) staff and the gaining MCOs.
 PSU staff receive a full list; the MCO receives a member-specific report.
 The report gives a list of STAR+PLUS Home and Community Based Services (HCBS) program members who have changed MCOs from the previous month.
-PSU staff must correct the contract number in the Service Authorization System to reflect all MCO changes.
+PSU staff must correct the contract number in the Service Authorization System Online (SASO) to reflect all MCO changes.
 See Appendix I-E, Monthly Plan Changes.

-Within five business days of receiving the list, the gaining MCO must request Form H1700-1, Individual Service Plan — (Pg.
-1), and Medical Necessity and Level of Care from the losing MCO.
+Within five business days of receiving the list, the gaining MCO must request Form H1700-1, Individual Service Plan (Pg.
+1), and Medical Necessity and Level of Care (MN/LOC) Assessment from the losing MCO.
 Within five business days of receiving the request, the losing MCO must provide the requested documents to the gaining MCO.

 The gaining MCO is responsible for service delivery from the first day of enrollment.
 Within 14 days of notification of the new member, the gaining MCO must contact the member to discuss services needed by the member.
 Within 30 days of notification of the new member, the gaining MCO must conduct a home visit to assess the member's needs.